 main main.rs

+On Linux and macOS, you’ll see two files.
+With PowerShell on Windows, you’ll see the same three files that you would see using CMD.
 With CMD on Windows, you would enter the following:

 > dir /B %= the /B option says to only show the file names =%